carteras/IT-CBR/flipped_material/cpp/learning_briefs/0205_challenge.md

 * converts it all to capital letters
 * checks to see if it is a Palindrome

+Note: You should use prior learning briefs to gauge what is "at level".

 Palindrome: A word, sentence, or longer written work that reads the same backwards.
 Example: A declaration facetiously attributed to Napoleon, "Able was I ere I saw Elba."
 Weird Al Yankovic's song "Bob" spoofs Bob Dylan's "Subterranean Homesick Blues" using a slew of palindromes.
 Need more palindromes?
 Find a huge stash here.

 ## Extra spiciness